Usage + quotas

 Common causes, in order of frequency:

 - Viral page — one of your pages got 10× the traffic for a day.
-Compare day-on-day in the chart and check the top-traffic-pages breakdown.
+Compare day-on-day in the messages-per-day chart.

 - Loop in your app — a runaway script keeps re-opening the widget.
 Check whether one visitor (in Conversations) has hundreds of conversations in a window.
 If yes, an integration is misbehaving.